Pan-Robotics/PraxisConnect/README.md

 	- Clean and intuitive layout with a focus on user experience.

-- Each function should be given an appropriate segment and the app.
+- Each function should be given an appropriate segment in the app.